doubleloop-io/lastminute-fp-workshop/PITCHME.md

 ```

 ---
-## Complex System
+## In Complex System devs dedicate
-developers dedicate a significant portion of code and effort to such composition
+## a significant portion of code
+## and effort to such composition

 ---